lindsayesterman/moonshot-server/README.md

 There is no authorization required for this app.

-## JSON POST REQ
+## req POST format

-Submit a project POST request in this format:
+Submit a project POST request as a JSON object:

 ```javascript
 {